oscarknagg/oscarknagg.github.io/_posts/2020-09-07-joint-policy-correlation.md

 To maintain the same generality to non-symmetric games that DCH does I implemented agent pool training with separate pools for each player even though both of my 2-player environments are symmetric, this had some negative consequences (see Discussion).
-The generalisation ability of agents trained by pool training can be assessed by examining a JPC matrix as before, however in the pool training case some off-diagonal entries can contain returns of two agents which have co-trained.
-Hence, I generalise JPC to block-diagonal JPC where diagonal (i.e. train) return becomes block-diagonal return which is the mean of block-diagonal entries with a block size of N-pool.
-Off-diagonal (i.e. test) return is simply the mean of entries not in the block diagonal.

 ![](https://raw.githubusercontent.com/oscarknagg/oscarknagg.github.io/master/assets/img/2020-09-07-joint-policy-correlation/block-diagonal-jpc-matrix.png)
 <center><i>